What Can Cause Vaginal Dryness and How to Find Relief

 Hormones, especially estrogen, are the biggest culprit when it comes to vaginal moisture.

+Yes, and it gets more intense as you move through menopause.
 During menopause, your estrogen levels drop significantly.
-That leads to real changes in your vaginal tissue: the lining gets thinner, you produce fewer vaginal secretions, and your pH becomes more alkaline (5-7 instead of 3.5-4.5).
+That leads to real changes in your vaginal tissue: the lining gets thinner, you produce fewer vaginal secretions, and your pH becomes more alkaline (5–7 instead of 3.5–4.5).
 Doctors call this genitourinary syndrome of menopause, or GSM for short.

 Research shows that advancing through menopause is strongly tied to developing vaginal dryness.
 Women in late perimenopause have nearly 3 times the risk compared to premenopausal women, and postmenopausal women have more than 3.5 times the risk.[3]

-Birth Control
+Does Birth Control Cause Vaginal Dryness?

 Hormonal birth control (especially the pill) can lower your estrogen levels and contribute to vaginal dryness.
 If you've recently switched to a new birth control method and notice things feel different, this might be why.